mhu10/SMK_RNAseq/README.md

 # SMK_RNAseq

-This workflow performs a RNAseq data analysis from alignement to DEG analysis
+This workflow performs an RNAseq data analysis from alignement(STAR aligner) to DEG analysis(DESEQ2)